-The school of R. Yishmael taught: "And the camel, because it (hu) brings up the cud etc." - the Ruler of His world knows that there is no creature that brings up the cud and is non-kosher except for the camel (and the other animals listed), therefore Scripture specified it with hu ("it," i.e. these animals alone chew the cud but lack split hooves).
-(Chullin 59a)
+...The school of Rabbi Yishmael taught: "And the camel, because it (hu) brings up the cud etc."-the Ruler of His world knows that there is no creature that brings up the cud and is non-kosher except for the camel (and the other animals listed), therefore Scripture specified it with hu ("it" i.e. these animals alone chew the cud but lack split hooves).
+(Talmud, Chullin 59a)

-Based on the previous discussion, there is a difficulty with this statement.
+Yet, based on the previous discussion, there is a difficulty with this statement.
 In order to account for why the hyrax is described as bringing up its cud, we noted that the definition of bringing up the cud has to be expanded to include merycism, a compartmentalized stomach, or ruminant-like chewing.
 In the section on the hare, we will see that it was also extended by some to include a phenomenon known as cecotrophy.
-All these features also exist with other animals - kangaroos engage in ruminant-like chewing, koalas and proboscis monkeys engage in merycism, capybaras engage in cecotrophy, and many animals have compartmentalized stomachs.
+All these features also exist with other animals-kangaroos engage in ruminant-like chewing, koalas and proboscis monkeys engage in merycism, capybaras engage in cecotrophy, and many animals have compartmentalized stomachs.
 Accordingly, there are more than just four animals with one kosher sign.
-This would appear to contradict the statement of the school of R. Yishmael that the four animals in the Torah's list are the only such animals in the world.
+This would appear to contradict the statement of the school of Rabbi Yishmael that the four animals in the Torah's list are the only such animals in the world.

-One approach to this problem is that the word "world" can have different meanings.
+One solution to this problem is that the word "world" can have different meanings.
 The word "world" of the Sages presumably does not include other planets.
 It also need not refer to the entire planet Earth.
-There are several instances in the Talmud where we see that it refers to a limited region, such as the civilized areas of the world familiar to the Sages.52 Indeed, in some cases we see that the Sages themselves did not care if their laws regarding animals had exceptions in remote places.53 Accordingly, since these other animals with one kosher sign live in remote regions such as South America and Australia, they do not conflict with the Talmud's statement.
-While R. Yishmael presumably did not know of kangaroos, koalas, and proboscis monkeys, he would not have cared to alter his statement even if he would have known of them.
+There are several instances in the Talmud where we see that it refers to a limited region, such as the civilized areas of the world familiar to the Sages.49 Accordingly, since these other animals with one kosher sign live in remote regions such as South American and Australia, they do not conflict with the Talmud's statement.
 In the world of the Torah, the four animals listed as possessing one kosher sign are indeed the only such animals.